Vxtzq/annot-tool-GUI/README.md

 ## Use dataset that isn't in the "images" folder of this repo
 In the start settings, enter the path of the dataset (e.g. /home/user/dataset/)

-# Compatibility
-Runs perfectly on linux

-May be slow on windows because of windows defender

-May work on Mac OS